Skip to content

 Swap Setup

-Swap file are more flexible in disk space and partition usage than swap partitions.
+Swap files are more flexible than swap partitions in terms of disk space and partition usage.

 Source: btrfs docs and Arch Linux wiki.